Of all the metrics you can choose from to measure your team experience, why should it be happiness?

 Interest – brilliant for productivity

 Interest fuels focus and staying power.
-This energy keeps us committed through the short-term tasks that are mundane or challenging.
+This energy keeps us committed through mundane or challenging tasks.

 Affection – essential for retention